 - Give more white space to the pages.

 Great, the user has got your message.
 Now it’s important not to lose track.
 To this end, redesign the contact section and the calendar of events to make them clearer and more user-friendly.

 PieSoft web developers’ expertise may be needed

 The website looks great on our UX designer’s mobile device though, responsive testing shows it’s not mobile friendly.
 We recommend you to consult web developers to avoid further problems.

-Not sure whether your website is up to date and user friendly, but not ready to cooperate with us?
+Not sure whether your website is up to date and user friendly but not ready to cooperate with us?
 No problems, Get PieSoft Express UX Audit For Free.
-That won’t cost you a penny, but may be a priceless advice on how make you website work for you.
+That won’t cost you a penny, but maybe a piece of priceless advice on how to make your website work for you.